kevoreilly/CAPEv2/docs/book/src/usage/packages.rst

             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``arguments``: specify any command line argument to pass to the initial process of the submitted malware.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``generic``: used to run and analyze **generic samples** via cmd.exe.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``html``: used to analyze **Internet Explorer**'s behavior when opening the given HTML file.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``ie``: used to analyze **Internet Explorer**'s behavior when opening the given URL.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``jar``: used to analyze **Java JAR** containers.